Reed–Solomon error correction: Systematic encoding procedure

+This function $C$ is a linear mapping.
+To generate the corresponding systematic encoding matrix G, multiply the matrix A by the inverse of A's left square submatrix (or set G's left square submatrix to the identity matrix and encode each row).

+$C(m) = m G$ for the following $k \times n$ matrix $G$ with elements from $F$.

 Properties

 The Reed–Solomon code is a [n, k, n − k + 1] code; in other words, it is a linear block code of length n (over F) with dimension k and minimum Hamming distance $d_{\min} = n-k+1.$ The Reed–Solomon code is optimal in the sense that the minimum distance has the maximum value possible for a linear code of size (n, k); this is known as the Singleton bound.
 Such a code is also called a maximum distance separable (MDS) code.

 The error-correcting ability of a Reed–Solomon code is determined by its minimum distance, or equivalently, by $n - k$, the measure of redundancy in the block.
 If the locations of the error symbols are not known in advance, then a Reed–Solomon code can correct up to $(n-k)/2$ erroneous symbols, i.e., it can correct half as many errors as there are redundant symbols added to the block.
 Sometimes error locations are known in advance (e.g., "side information" in demodulator signal-to-noise ratios)—these are called erasures.
 A Reed–Solomon code (like any MDS code) is able to correct twice as many erasures as errors, and any combination of errors and erasures can be corrected as long as the relation 2E + S ≤ n − k is satisfied, where $E$ is the number of errors and $S$ is the number of erasures in the block.

 The theoretical error bound can be described via the following formula for the AWGN channel for FSK: